KoreaLogicDay/KoreaLogicDay.github.io/2022/index.md

 The event will be held online.
 Please leave your email address through this [google form](https://forms.gle/KVki9H4iCDRSaumAA) by 12 January 2022.
 The instruction on how to attend the event will be shared on 13 January 2022.

-* _After the deadline, if you want to attend the event, please send an email to [Sewon Park](mailto:sewon@kurims.kyoto-u.ac.jp) for the event link by the midnight of 13 January 2022._

 ## Talk Abstracts

 The talk abstracts can be found at [https://korealogicday.org/2022/abstracts](https://korealogicday.org/2022/abstracts)